MarynaShavlak/dev-interview-hub/src/pages/SettingsPage/README.md

 ## Public API
 - **Components**:
-    - `SettingsPage`: The main component responsible for rendering the settings interface and handling user interactions for settings customization.
+    - [**SettingsPage.tsx**](./ui/SettingsPage/README.md): The main component responsible for rendering the settings interface and handling user interactions for settings customization.
-    - `SettingsPageSkeleton`:  A skeleton loader that displays while the settings data is being fetched, ensuring a smooth and visually responsive experience during loading states.
+    - [**SettingsPageSkeleton.tsx**](./ui/SettingsPageSkeleton/SettingsPageSkeleton.tsx):  A skeleton loader that displays while the settings data is being fetched, ensuring a smooth and visually responsive experience during loading states.

 ## Conclusion
 The `SettingsPage` module provides an intuitive and customizable interface for managing user preferences.
 The `SettingsContainer` organizes settings into a clear, navigable structure, making it easy for users to adjust their options.
 The `SettingsPageSkeleton` enhances the user experience by providing visual feedback during loading times, ensuring responsiveness.
 With memoization, feature toggles, and lazy loading, the module delivers a performant, adaptable, and user-friendly environment for handling application settings.